-What is the FIBO System?
+What is the Fibo System?

-It is a combination of materials including wall panels, aluminium profiles and sealants and the process for installing these together.
+It is a combination of materials including wall panels, aluminium profiles and sealants and the process for installing them together.
 The Fibo System is designed to create a robust and waterproof decorative wall finish.

-How are FIBO panels made?
+How are Fibo panels made?

--Plywood forms the core of the panel.
+Plywood forms the core of the panel.
 Fibo plywood is a specially developed 7-layer WBP (Water and Boil Proof) birch plywood; commonly known as Marine Ply.
 Marine Ply is designed to handle moist conditions and resist fungal attack.

 What is an Aqualock?